Mastering react-datepicker: A comprehensive guide for developers

 Aug 4, 2020

-Nobody likes working with dates (especially in Javascript) but we all have to.
-If your app requires a date picker component (think: select a date from a calendar), HackerOne has you covered with the react-datepicker library.
-This guide will walk through react-datepicker basics with a focus on building internal tools
+Nobody likes working with dates (especially in Javascript), but unfortunately it's inevitable.
+If your app requires a date picker component (think: users select a date from a calendar), HackerOne has you covered with the react-datepicker library.
+This guide will walk through react-datepicker basics with a focus on building internal tools.

 By the end of this article, you’ll know how to: